bncarey42/resume/README.md

 # Resume

-Back up of my resume without contact info
+Here can be found my resume in three formats: markdown, json, and html.